Generalized Anxiety Disorder: Criteria, Causes, And Mental Health Treatment Options

 Anxiety is more than being nervous.
 Among other things, it is your body’s response to perceived threats, triggering the “fight or flight” response.
 GAD involves constant tension, which can lead to physical symptoms like nausea, sweating, trembling, headaches, racing heart, hyperventilating, lightheadedness, fatigue, muscle tension, gastrointestinal issues, restlessness, pent-up energy, and other physical symptoms.

-GAD should be diagnosed by your primary care doctor or a mental health professional.
-The process may start with a physical exam to identify any potential causes due to medication or an underlying medical condition.
-You will be asked detailed questions about your symptoms and medical history.
-Many clinicians use a series of psychological questionnaires to help determine a diagnosis, along with the criteria presented above from the DSM-5.
+A primary care doctor or mental health professional can diagnose GAD.
+The process may start with a physical exam to identify and rule out other potential causes of anxiety symptoms, such as certain medications or an underlying medical condition.
+They may ask detailed questions about symptoms and medical history.
+Many clinicians use a series of psychological questionnaires to help determine a diagnosis, along with the generalized anxiety disorder criteria presented above from the DSM-5.

 Comorbidity of GAD